Worcester-Preparatory-School-Comp-Sci/python-1-eliprushansky/README.md

 call function spread

 All your code and pseudocode looks good!
-Works well and is
+Works well and is commented correctly